Oxsomi/core3/README.md

 ### Usage in CMake

-to add the files to your project, you can use the following:
+to add the virtual files to your project, you can use the following:

 ```cmake